 New York Wrongful Death Lawyer

 Wrongful Death actions can result from a variety of accidents such as medical malpractice, a defective product, auto accident, car accident or motorcycle accident.
 Serious injuries that result in wrongful death can include a head injury, a spinal injury, or a neck injury.
 The untimely passing of a loved one brings with it not only emotional hardship, but medical expenses, burial costs and loss of income to the surviving family.
-If a loved one was killed in an accident that was caused by the negligence of another person, then it is imperative that you immediately contact an experienced New York Wrongful Death Lawyer who will offer you guidance and support, and who help you receive compensation for your losses.Who may sue for wrongful death
+If a loved one was killed in an accident that was caused by the negligence of another person, then it is imperative that you immediately contact an experienced New York wrongful death lawyer who will offer you guidance and support, and who help you receive compensation for your losses.Recoverable Damages

-Depending on whose negligence caused the accident that resulted in the wrongful death, the family of the deceased may recover a variety of damages.
+Depending on whose negligence caused the accident that resulted in the wrongful death and the damages claimed, either the decedent’s estate may sue to recover or the decedent’s family may sue to recover a variety of damages.
 If family members file a wrongful death lawsuit they may recover medical expenses related to the injury that ultimately lead to the victim's death.
 Funeral and burial expenses are compensable.
 The family may be compensated for the loss of financial support that the victim would have contributed to the family during his or her lifetime.
 In some cases the plaintiffs may recover damages for benefits lost such as medical insurance and pension benefits.
-Recovery for loss of companionship refers being compensated for the comfort and care that the deceased would have provided.
+On the other hand, claims related to the decedent’s conscious pain and suffering can be brought by the estate.
+To learn more about recoverable damages and who has standing to file a lawsuit, contact an experienced New York wrongful death lawyer.

 However, if the victim died in a workplace accident then under New York workers' compensation law the decedent's survivors are entitled to workers' compensation death benefits and cannot sue the employer in court to recover additional compensation.
 Death benefits include burial expenses as well as a weekly benefit that is equal to a percentage of the decedent's wages and is subject to a cap.
-On the other hand, even if the accident occurred at work, if the negligent party was not the employer but a third party the victim's family may be able to sue the third party in a personal injury lawsuit for compensation in addition to workers' compensation benefits.What is the statute of limitations for filing a wrongful death lawsuit?
+On the other hand, even if the accident occurred at work, if the negligent party was not the employer but a third party the victim's family may be able to sue the third party in a personal injury lawsuit for compensation in addition to workers' compensation benefits.Statute of Limitations for Filing a Wrongful Death Lawsuit in New York

 The most common cause of action in a wrongful death action is negligence.
 As a result of such negligence a variety of accidents may take place including a car accident, motorcycle accident, construction accident, airplane crash, or train accident.
 In order to prove negligence this, you will need to show four things: